6 Healthy Ways to Thicken Soup

-Thicker or creamier soups often contain ingredients like butter, cream or white flour that detract from the naturally healthful nature of soup.
-Here are some healthy and easy alternatives to thicken soup that add taste as well as extra nutrition to your already nutritious soups.
+Thicker or creamier soups often contain ingredients like butter, cream, or white flour, ingredients that detract from the naturally healthful nature of soup.
+Here are some healthy and easy alternative ways to thicken soup that add taste and nutrients to your already healthy soups.

 Flax seed is high in B vitamins, rich in Omega-3 fatty acids and high in fiber.
 In addition, flax seed is very low in carbohydrates, making it ideal for people who want to limit their intake of sugars and starches.
 You can purchase ground flax seed meal or you can grind your own in a coffee grinder.
 To thicken soup with flax seed, bring the soup to a boil and gradually add the flax seed, stirring constantly, until the soup thickens.
 Coarser flax seed grinds may add some graininess to your soup.

 Leftover rice can be used to thicken soup in the same way as vegetables and potatoes.
 Simply puree in a blender and add it to your soup.
 Just make sure the rice is properly cooked and pureed or it could add graininess to your soup.
 Brown rice is a healthier choice than white rice due to its higher vitamin and mineral content and will add fiber as well as texture.
 It is an excellent source of manganese and a good source of selenium and magnesium.

 Bread isn't often thought of as an ingredient to use to thicken soup, but it can add a nice, silky texture to your soup if done properly.
 Just remove the crust and add it to your finished soup, allow a few minutes for the liquid to be absorbed into the bread, then puree the soup.
 Just make sure your bread doesn't contain any seeds or nuts, unless you don't mind those in your soup.